Dallas likes to read and review fiction and write original articles about films, books, video games, and other media.

 Since 2007, DC have released a steady stream of direct-to-video animated movies which, at least in my opinion, have often proved to be more entertaining than some of their live-action counterparts.
-With these films, DC have had the freedom and opportunity to delve deeper into their vast comic book universe in order to tell a wider variety of stories, featuring a wider variety of characters, than would be possible in live-action.
+With these films, DC has had the freedom and opportunity to delve deeper into their vast comic book universe in order to tell a wider variety of stories, featuring a wider variety of characters, than would be possible in live-action.
 The movies include a mix of stand-alone stories along with a continuous series of interconnected tales inspired by DC's New 52 imprint.
 They aren't all successful, of course, but I fully believe that the best of them deserve to be recognised alongside the best live-action superhero movies.

 While the quality does tend to vary somewhat, each of these animated movies still manages to be at least somewhat entertaining.
 I can honestly say that I haven't seen one that I considered to be genuinely bad.
 For this list, though, I want to highlight 10 of my personal favourites.